SHE: Stepwise Hybrid Examination Reinforcement Learning Framework for E-commerce Search Relevance: Conclusion

 \section{Conclusion}

-The advancement of Chain‑of‑Thought reasoning in large language models presents both opportunities and challenges for improving e‑commerce search relevance.
-Existing post‑training methods such as SFT and DPO exhibit limited inference generalization, while RLVR approaches like GRPO suffer from sparse‑reward problems.

-To tackle these challenges, we introduce \textbf{TaoSR‑SHE}, a reinforcement learning framework that combines generative stepwise rewards with offline human verification, optimized across distinct reasoning stages to improve efficiency and reduce cost.
-Its Stepwise Reward Policy Optimization (SRPO) employs step‑level supervision to alleviate sparse‑reward problems in complex reasoning tasks.
-Coupled with Difficulty Sampling, Diverse Sampling, and Curriculum Learning, our approach significantly boosts RL performance.
-Extensive experiments in real‑world e‑commerce search scenarios validate the effectiveness of the proposed methods.
+While reasoning LLMs offer transformative potential for e-commerce search relevance, they pose critical RLVR challenges: reward sparsity and equitable credit assignment.
+To address these, we propose SHE, a reinforcement learning framework that integrates generative stepwise rewards with offline human verification.
+By optimizing across distinct reasoning stages, SHE enhances efficiency while minimizing computational costs.
+Central to our framework is Stepwise Reward Policy Optimization (SRPO), which employs step-level supervision to mitigate reward sparsity in complex reasoning tasks.
+Furthermore, by incorporating Difficulty-aware Sampling, Diverse Sampling, and Curriculum Learning, our approach substantially improves RL convergence and performance.
+Extensive experiments in real-world e-commerce scenarios demonstrate the superior effectiveness of the proposed framework.